 Lasionycta brunnea is most similar to Lasionycta promulsa, another species that flies near timberline, in that both species have gray-brown forewings and gray dorsal hindwings.
 These species are most readily distinguished by the appearance of the ventral hindwings.
 Lasionycta brunnea has a pale brown color with a thick discal spot and a distinct postmedial band.
-That of L. promulsa is also brown, but the discal spot is a small dot and the darker markings near the edge are more diffuse.
+That of L. promulsa is also brown, but the discal spot is small, and the darker markings near the edge are more diffuse.
 Lasionycta brunnea is sympatric with the nominate subspecies of Lasionycta uniformis over most of its range.
-This subspecies is similar in that it is dark gray with very limited forewing markings and these species were confused in collections prior to the description of L. brunnea in 2009.
-Its ventral hindwing is also diagnostic in that is it whitish gray rather than brown with a smaller discal spot and a wide gray marginal band and lacks the prominent postmedial line of L. brunnea.
+This subspecies is similar in that it is dark gray with very limited forewing markings, and these species were confused in collections prior to the description of L. brunnea in 2009.
+Its ventral hindwing is also diagnostic in that is it whitish gray rather than brown with a smaller discal spot and a wide, gray marginal band and lacks the prominent postmedial line of L. brunnea.

 The type locality of Lasionycta brunnea Crabo and Lafontaine is Canada, British Columbia, Watch Peak, 8000', 2 km N of Panorama, [50.47-.48°N 116.29° W].